yakir12/Associations.jl/README.md

 ## How to install

 1. Install [Julia](https://julialang.org/downloads/) -> you should be able to launch it (some icon on the Desktop or some such)
-2. start Julia -> a Julia-terminal popped up
+2. Start Julia -> a Julia-terminal popped up
 3. Copy: `Pkg.clone("git://github.com/yakir12/Associations.jl.git")` and paste it in the newly opened Julia-terminal, press Enter
 4. Copy: `Pkg.build("Associations")` and paste it in the Julia-terminal, press Enter
+5. To test the package (not necessary), copy: `Pkg.test("Associations")` and paste it in the Julia-terminal, press enter
-5. You can close the Julia-terminal after it's done running
+6. You can close the Julia-terminal after it's done running
-> 6. Download the `LogBeetle` file, put it somewhere nice (the Desktop?)

-> That's it.
-Now whenever you double click on the `LogBeetle` file the program will start.

 To start the program, open a Julia-terminal, and paste:
 ```julia